Skip to main content

 Automated agent scoring is the practice of using an LLM to grade every agent run against criteria you define, instead of reading responses by hand.
 You deployed your AI agents, they're handling real traffic, and without measurement you're flying blind, shipping changes based on vibes instead of data.

 Manual review doesn't scale.
 You can't read every agent response when you're processing hundreds or thousands of runs per day.
-What you need is automated evaluation: an LLM that scores every agent run against criteria you define, surfaces quality trends, and alerts you when things degrade.
+What you need is automated evaluation: an LLM that scores agent runs against criteria you define, surfaces quality trends, and alerts you when things degrade.

 That's the LLM-as-a-judge pattern.
 Connic calls them Judges, and they turn agent quality from a guessing game into a measured, tracked metric.